CephalofairGames/merc-packs-faq/index.md

 Items are listed by their item number.

-**Stamina Potion - Can this recover X cards as well?** Yes; X cards are Level 1 cards for all purposes.
+**Item 012 Stamina Potion - Can this recover X cards as well?** Yes; X cards are Level 1 cards for all purposes.

 **Item 018** <span class="hidden"><b>Heavy Basinet - </b> Note that this does not allow you to prevent self-inflicted conditions; it's only those applied by enemies.</span>